Find any file on your computer

-You’re sure it’s here somewhere.
+You’re sure that file is here somewhere.
 You saw it only the other day and now, for some reason, it seems to have vanished.
-Hunting down files on your computer can be a frustrating experience—partly due to our untidy habits when it comes to saving files—but it doesn’t have to be.
+Hunting down data stashed on your computer can be a frustrating experience—partly due to our untidy habits when it comes to saving files—but it doesn’t have to be.

 Both Windows and macOS come with helpful tools and tricks you can use to track down that missing file.
 And even when that won’t work, there are a number of third-party applications that can help you get the job done.